 The Citysafe is the perfect bag to keep your possessions safe for a day trip.

-If you are the hunt for a travel bag that will hold more for a longer trip of up to a week, the Metrosafe 25L size or Venturesafe are better options.
+If you are the hunt for a travel bag that will hold more for a longer trip up to a week, the Metrosafe 25L size is a better option.

 The Citysafe is more of an anti-theft purse than a travel backpack, although it’d be a great addition to bring it along in larger luggage for sightseeing during the day or short hikes.